sjoerdvankreel/firefly-synth-2/static/Manual.md

 See the routing overview for more details.

 #### Per-voice echo specific
-It's crazy expensive both cpu and memory wise.<br/>
+It's expensive both cpu and memory wise.<br/>
 The echo actually "lives within the voice itself".

 On the memory side, it needs (multiple) delay lines per voice.<br/>